 - Assumable – FHA loans are assumable, so if you want to buy a house from someone who has not finished paying their loan, you can take over their payments instead of getting a new FHA loan.

 While all those advantages make the FHA home loan seem like a great option, there are a few things to note about FHA loans:

 - Mortgage Insurance Premiums (MIP) – All FHA home loans for teachers must include MIP for the life of the loan.
-The current rate for MIP is 0.85 percent and this payment is typically rolled into your monthly mortgage payments.
+The current rate for MIP is 0.85%.
+The good news is, this payment can be rolled into your monthly mortgage payments.
 MIP protects the mortgage lender in case you are unable to pay the loan back.
-This insurance is a big reason why home buyers with lower credit scores and less cash to put down for a down payment still have the ability to purchase a house.
+This insurance is a big reason why home buyers with lower credit scores and less cash for down payment still have the ability to purchase a house.

 Generally, a FHA loan will cost a home buyer more money over the term of the loan versus other home loans such as a conventional loan, VA loan, or USDA loan due to the higher interest rate and MIP costs.
 But, it still allows you to get the home you want for you and your family!

 While there are some disadvantages to a FHA home loan, there are still many advantages over conventional loans.

 - People in the education sector looking to get a FHA loan must have a credit score of at least 580 to get a mortgage with a down payment of 3.5%.
 On the other hand, to get a conventional home loan, you usually must have a credit score of 640 and above.